 After seeing what a sealed copy of Chrono Trigger fetched on eBay recently, these sealed games may be a good investment.
 Popful Mail and the Lunar’s are solid titles, but Albert Odyssey, Sega Ages and Shining Wisdom are hard sells, and this is coming from a Sega/Camelot fanatic.
 Vic must’ve already sold off Vay to pay his electric bill.

-This is not a good sign for Gaijin Works, the company he founded after closing niche jRPG house Working Designs. → When one person suffers from a delusion, it is called insanity.
-When many people suffer from a delusion it is called a game.
+This is not a good sign for Gaijin Works, the company he founded after closing niche jRPG house Working Designs. → Read the rest

 Way to go EA / MTV.
 Way to f up the launch of what should have been your biggest title this Christmas season.
 Rock Band launched today, or so gamers were told.
 In reality it seems like there were only a handful of units shipped to retailers with little or no warning about the shortage.
 The only press release I’ve seen even hinting at production shortages was unearthed yesterday, in which the EA spokesman said that there might be a little supply crunch … until MARCH OF 2008!

-Best Buy held midnight launch parties at about two dozen locations across the US and reports are coming in that a large majority of those stores got shipped a paltry number (one store in Kentucky received two PS3 bundles, and that’s it) or no games at all. → Fear the old posts.
+Best Buy held midnight launch parties at about two dozen locations across the US and reports are coming in that a large majority of those stores got shipped a paltry number (one store in Kentucky received two PS3 bundles, and that’s it) or no games at all. → Read the rest

 We all know Gary Coleman.
 How could you not love a 4′ 8″ guy that appeared in one of the 80s most iconic shows, Diff’rent Strokes?
 Back in the day, he was a veritable one-liner machine, churning out gimmicky quips in the blink of an eye.
 Lately though, it seems that Gary has fallen on hard times and is forced to part with his Gamecube.
 Hard times for Mr. Coleman means an Ebay auction for us and an autographed Cube for the winning bid, which is currently just over $500.

 Just looking at that pitiful mug makes me want to bid a few bucks just to help the guy out.
-I mean you know he is in trouble when the very table he is signing away his Gamecube on is littered with a bottle of pills, an empty beer bottle, what could either be another beer or cough syrup, and a US passport. → A reader is you.
+I mean you know he is in trouble when the very table he is signing away his Gamecube on is littered with a bottle of pills, an empty beer bottle, what could either be another beer or cough syrup, and a US passport. → Read the rest

 Game Revolution gave Excite Truck a C, partly because it wasn’t worth 50 bucks.
 Does this mean that when the game sells for $20 they will change the review score to a B?

 Factoring cost into a game’s review has always been something I try to avoid.
 It is very difficult to do.
 As much as I pretend games should be considered as stand-alone pieces of art and should not be compared to other things you could do with the money, this is at least partially idealistic bullshit.
 If a crappy $10 downloadable game is a waste of time, maybe it wouldn’t be at $1, and part of the reason it’s a waste of time is because an episode of Sam & Max is only $8.
-Clearly, on at least some level, it makes sense to consider the cost of a game when deciding whether you should recommend it to potential buyers. → Xenosaga 2: Jenseits von Gut und Pöst
+Clearly, on at least some level, it makes sense to consider the cost of a game when deciding whether you should recommend it to potential buyers. → Read the rest

 In this post, I must air some grievances I have with certain retail companies.
 Someone call me a waaaaambulance, because I might need it.